robinrendle/robinrendle.com/notes/several-short-sentences-on-writing.md

 I love this! _You can get anywhere from anywhere_.
 Each sentence is a portal.
 Each sentence has potential.
 This is very exciting!
 Who knows where the next one will lead!

 But I also like the idea that cutting up long sentences isn’t just for the reader.
-A lot of Verilyn’s argument in the book is that writing isn’t solely to woo strangers.
+A lot of Verlyn’s argument in the book is that writing isn’t solely to woo strangers.
 Instead, this act of revision should help us think more clearly:

 > We assume that thought shapes the sentence.
 > But thought and sentence are always a collaboration...